rafaeltiribas/limos/README.md

 - **`cmd/limos/`**: The main entry point for the bot.
 - **`internal/models/`**: Contains the data models used in the project.
 - **`internal/usecase/`**: Business logic for handling user commands and formatting menus.
-- **`internal/repository/`**: Function for create connections and interacting with the database.
+- **`internal/repository/`**: Functions for creating connections and interacting with the database.
 - **`internal/mocks/`**: Mock menu files for tests.
 - **`internal/config/`**: For application configuration, including paths and database parameters.
-- **`internal/delivery/`**: For starting the bot and receive user requests.
+- **`internal/delivery/`**: For starting the bot and receiving user requests.
 - **`pkg/rate_limit/`**: Implements rate limiting to prevent abuse of the bot's functionality.

 ## Usage

 After starting the bot, users can interact with it using the available commands.
-The bot will send the university restaurant's menu as soon as it gets released every day to all registered users.
+The bot will send the university restaurant's menu as soon as it is released each day to all registered users.

 ## Contributing